 The iGaming industry continues to remain one of Malta's main economic pillars.
-BMIT Technologies Group is a major supplier of technology and services to operators working out of Malta and any negative impact on the ability of the industry to retain its significant presence in Malta will impact the Group's profitability.
-Aware of this risk, the Group is augmenting its range of services to include a holistic ICT experience targeted at different market segments, thereby reducing the Group's reliance on the iGaming industry.
+The Group is a major supplier of technology services to operators working out of Malta and any negative impact on the ability of the industry to retain its significant presence in Malta will impact the Group's profitability.
+Aware of this and other risks, such as those resulting from Malta's grey-listing by the FATF, the Group will continue augmenting its range of services to include a more holistic ICT experience targeted at different market segments, thereby reducing the Group's reliance on the iGaming industry.